 B.4 Related party transactions by directors and key executives.
-B.4.1 directors /commissioners to disclose their interest in transactions and any other conflicts of interest?
-OECD Principle III (C) Members of the board and key executives should be required to disclose to the board whether they, directly, indirectly or on behalf of third parties, have a material Υ Default Item for Class 1 B.4.2 committee of independent directors/commissioners to review material/significant RPTs to determine whether they are in the best interests of the company and shareholders? interest in any transaction or matter directly affecting the corporation.
+B.4.1 Does the company have a policy requiring directors /commissioners to disclose their interest in transactions and any other conflicts of interest?
+OECD Principle III (C) Members of the board and key executives should be required to disclose to the board whether they, directly, indirectly or on behalf of third parties, have a material Y Default Item for Class 1 B.4.2 Does the company have a policy requiring a committee of independent directors/commissioners to review material/significant RPTs to determine whether they are in the best interests of the company and shareholders? interest in any transaction or matter directly affecting the corporation.
 ICGN 2.11.1 Related party transactions Companies should have a process for reviewing and monitoring any related party transaction.
-A committee of independent directors should review significant related party.
-N

-B.4.3 board members (directors/commissioners) to abstain from participating in the board discussion on a particular agenda when they transactions to determine whether they are in the best interests of the company and if so to determine what terms are fair.
-ICGN 2.11.2 Director conflicts of interest Companies should have a process for identifying and Υ Default Item for Class 1 B.4.4 managing conflicts of interest directors may have.
+A committee of independent directors should review significant related N Petrogen is a Class 1 company with its parent company, Petron Corporation, as its primary client.
+B.4.3 Does the company have a policy requiring board members (directors/commissioners) to abstain from participating in the board discussion on a particular agenda when they are conflicted? party transactions to determine whether they are in the best interests of the company and if so to determine what terms are fair.
+ICGN 2.11.2 Director conflicts of interest Companies should have a process for identifying and Y Default Item for Class 1 B.4.4 Does the company have policies on loans to directors and commissioners either forbidding this practice or ensuring that they are being conducted at arm's length basis and at market rates? managing conflicts of interest directors may have.
 If a director has an interest in a matter under consideration by the board, then the director should not participate in those discussions and the board should follow any further appropriate processes.
-Individual directors should be conscious of shareholder and public perceptions and seek to Υ Default Item for Class 1
+Individual directors should be conscious of shareholder and public perceptions and seek to avoid situations where there might be an appearance of a conflict of interest.
+Y Default Item for Class 1